What is a Scatter Plot?

 Great!
 Now that we have all of our points plotted, we are able to take a look at the relationship between the points.
 We can see that, overall, as the hours of study time increase, the exam scores also increase.
 There are a few outliers, like our 3.5 right here and then our 4.5; but over all, we can see that as one variable increases, the other variable also increases.
 When both variables are increasing, this is said to be a positive relationship.

 Another way to see what type of relationship we have among our data points is by drawing what we call, a line of best fit.
 When drawing a line of best fit, you need to draw a line that represents the general, or average, trend between the data points.

 So, you can see that this line has a positive slope because it’s going upwards, which means that it has a positive relationship.

 Now, let’s take the same table, and change up our exam scores a little bit.

 In this scatterplot, we can see that we have a negative relationship, overall, between our two corresponding variables.
 As the study time increases, our exam scores decrease.
 Again, another way to show this would be to draw a line of best fit to represent the average trend of data.

 When we draw our line of best fit for this set of data, we can see that the line has a negative slope; which means that there’s a negative relationship.

 Now, let’s take a look at one last example.

 So, we need to plot our points the same way that we plotted the last two.

-We can see in this example that there doesn’t appear to be an overwhelmingly positive or negative relationship.
-When you have a scatter plot that does not have a positive or negative relationship, than it is said to have no relationship.
-So, it would appear that there is no correlation, or relationship, between cars sold in the U.S. and the number of tornadoes in the us.
+We can see that in this example that there doesn’t appear to be an overwhelmingly positive or negative relationship.
+When you have a scatter plot that doesn’t have a positive or negative relationship, it’s said to have no relationship.
+So, it would appear that there is no correlation, or relationship, between yearly progression and tornadoes in the US.